easybuilders/easybuild-tutorial/docs/2022-isc22/adding_support_additional_software.md

     ```
     (`eb-tutorial` version 1.0.1 doesn't print "`I have a message for you:`")

-    If you check the eassyconfig file that was generated (which is saved as
+    If you check the easyconfig file that was generated (which is saved as
     `$EASYBUILD_PREFIX/ebfiles_repo/eb-tutorial/eb-tutorial-1.1.0-GCC-11.2.0.eb`),
     you will see that that file now contains a lot of data from the build.
 This can
     be safely deleted, but EasyBuild will also simply ignore it if you try to build